 AB/AD/OAA 721.00 480.67 1,082.00 721.34

-- In the OSIPM program (except OSIPM-EPD), an individual in a nursing facility or an ICF-MR are allowed the following amounts for clothing and personal incidentals:
+- In the OSIPM (except OSIPM-EPD) program, an individual in a nursing facility or an ICF-MR is allowed the following amounts for clothing and personal incidentals:

 - For an individual who receives a VA pension based on unreimbursed medical expenses (UME), $90 is allowed.